-Main Dish Salads: This is what you make when you’ve got a craving for a restaurant-quality salad, but you’re in a “let’s stay home” mood.
+Main Dish Salads: This is the ALDI meal you make when you’ve got a craving for a restaurant-quality salad, but you’re in a “let’s stay home” mood.
 Use delicate spring mix lettuce and then top it with fresh berries, chicken strips (frozen grilled chicken breast strips are a nice shortcut), then a crispy element, like these seasoned nuts with dried fruits.
 Add some soft cheese if you like, such as feta or blue.
 Pro tip: Toss your greens with dressing before you add all the toppings, and then drizzle a little more to finish.
 If you’re going meatless, swap the grilled chicken for garbanzo beans

 Lemony Shrimp Pasta: Boil the pasta water and toss the shrimp in a bowl with a little oil, salt, garlic, pepper, and Italian seasoning.
 Cover and refrigerate.
 Chop several asparagus spears into bite sized pieces and juice one lemon.
 When pasta is done, reserve some of the pasta water and drain the rest, then spray or coat a big sauté pan with a little bit of oil over medium heat.
 Add the shrimp, and cook one side until pink, then flip them, add the juice of half a lemon and the asparagus pieces, and sizzle them together until asparagus is slightly softened.